 There is inadequate operation capacity in NEMA's field (county) offices at human resource and infrastructure capacity.
-Additionally, NEMA doesn't have requisite capacity on Nuclear Power programmes and related activities which could be tied down to the sector being at its entrant level and lack of capacity for the local universities on Nuclear Energy courses.
+Additionally, NEMA has limited capacity on Nuclear Power programmes and related activities which could be tied down to the sector being at its entrant level and the local universities also has limited capacity on Nuclear Energy courses.